 Landing pages are trial and error.
 Once you’ve created a page you’re happy with, don’t put it live and just leave it.
-Always monitor performance and iterate.
+Always monitor performance.
 Look at your analytics weekly and look at performance over time.
-Use heatmaps and scrollmaps to see how people are interacting with the page and use the information to improve.
+Use heatmaps and scrollmaps to see how people are interacting with the page and use the information to improve your landing pages performance.

 If your page isn’t bringing in the number of leads or conversions you expected, tweak elements of the design or copy, or tinker around with the color and positioning of buttons.

 Then, run A/B tests to see how the different pages perform against one another.
 From there, you’ll be able to take the best elements of both to produce a page that gives you bang for your buck.